Qwertyblob/tp/docs/UserGuide.md

 Format: `enrol id/STUDENT_ID class/CLASS_NAME`

 * The `STUDENT_ID` and `CLASS_NAME` must exist in the address book.
+* Cannot enrol a student who is already enrolled into the specified class.

 Examples:
 *  `enrol id/S0000001 c/M2a` Enrols the student with the student ID `S0000001` into the class `M2a`.